is for sale

 2. The monetary and intrinsic value the asset will bring to an existing or future business, that's seeking to be the category leader.

 I accept offers to acquire and normally sell my domain names in the ranges of 5 to 7-figures.
-Some names can climb to 8-figures - so you need to be launching something that's a big deal, in order to justify the investment in your company's branding.
+Some names can even climb to 8-figures - so you need to be launching something that's a big deal, in order to justify the investment in your company's branding.

 My ideal clients are well-funded entrepreneurs, engaged in big business, launching scalable enterprises that produce multi-million to multi-billion dollar revenues.